Swimming at the 2014 South American Games – Women's 200 metre butterfly

-The women's 200 metre butterfly competition at the 2014 South American Games took place on March 9 at the Estadio Nacional.
+The women's 200 metre butterfly swimming competition at the 2014 South American Games took place on March 9 at the Estadio Nacional.
 The last champion was Joanna Maranhão of Brazil.

 This race consisted of four lengths of the pool, all lengths being in butterfly stroke.

 Records

 Prior to this competition, the existing world and Pan Pacific records were as follows:

 Results

 All times are in minutes and seconds.

 Heats

 The first round was held on March 9, at 11:51.

 Final

 The final was held on March 9, at 19:41.